microsoft/vscode-docs/docs/remote/containers-advanced.md

 See the following example dev containers definitions for additional information on a specific scenario:

 **Running Docker or Minikube in a development container**

 * [Docker-in-Docker](https://aka.ms/vscode-remote/samples/docker-in-docker) - Illustrates how to run Docker (or Moby) entirely inside a container.
 Provides support for bind mounting all folders inside the development container, but cannot reuse your local machine's cache.

-* [Kuberntes - Minikube-in-Docker](https://aka.ms/vscode-remote/samples/kubernetes-helm-minikube) - Illustrates how to run Minikube entirely inside a container with similar benifits and limitations as Docker-in-Docker.
+* [Kuberntes - Minikube-in-Docker](https://aka.ms/vscode-remote/samples/kubernetes-helm-minikube) - Illustrates how to run Minikube entirely inside a container with similar benefits and limitations as Docker-in-Docker.

 **Accessing an existing Docker or Minikube instance from a container**

 * [Docker-from-Docker](https://aka.ms/vscode-remote/samples/docker-from-docker) - Also known as "Docker-outside-of-Docker", this illustrates how you can use the Docker (or Moby) CLI in your dev container to connect to your host's Docker daemon by bind mounting the Docker Unix socket.
 Lower overhead and can reuse your machine's cache, but has [bind mounting limitations](#mounting-host-volumes-with-docker-from-inside-a-container).

 * [Docker-from-Docker Compose](https://aka.ms/vscode-remote/samples/docker-from-docker-compose) - Variation of Docker-from-Docker for situations where you are using Docker Compose instead of a single Dockerfile.

 * [Kubernetes - Local Configuration](https://aka.ms/vscode-remote/samples/kubernetes-helm) - Takes the Docker-from-Docker model and adds kubectl and Helm to illustrate how you can access a local Minikube or Docker provided Kubernetes cluster.

-There is also documentation on the [Docker-in-Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/docker-in-docker.md), [Docker-from-Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/docker.md), and [Kubernetes](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/kubectl-helm.md) instaall scripts that you can reuse and are referenced by the samples above.
+There is also documentation on the [Docker-in-Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/docker-in-docker.md), [Docker-from-Docker](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/docker.md), and [Kubernetes](https://github.com/microsoft/vscode-dev-containers/blob/main/script-library/docs/kubectl-helm.md) install scripts that you can reuse and are referenced by the samples above.

 ### Mounting host volumes with Docker from inside a container